 Nuppi is a portable navigation system designed for children who, typically following a relocation, have to (re)learn the routes to locations such as schools, shops, and friends.
 Nuppi works based on a breadcrumb concept that allows parents to manually add trusted routes one after another by actually walking the routes together with their child(ren).

-Parents can train Nuppi with safe or well-practiced routes, stored locally with a desired offset (basically creating a network of geofenced routes).
+Parents can train Nuppi with safe or well-practiced routes, stored locally with a desired offset (creating a network of geofenced routes).
 This eases the period between parents accompanying their child(ren) and letting them travel alone.

 If children do get lost, Nuppi offers two options.
 First, the Nuppi can guide the child home through instructions given by the Tamagotchi-like dog character on the device.
 Second, children can activate the emergency function that automatically sends the coordinates of Nuppi to their parents.
 Parents wear a small key change that receives the coordinated, so the child can easily be located.